alfmunny/klaus-lab/README.md

       | DoAll    :shell script for generating models

-**`DoAll` is a shell script, which run all commands from the very beginning to the end.** It means it will override all current models, generating it again and also do the evaluation for models in `bakis` and `nobakis`.
+**`DoAll` is a shell script, which run all commands from the very beginning to the end.** It means it will overwrite all current models, generating it again and also do the evaluation for models in `bakis` and `nobakis`.

 **Attention: please choose the corresponding ufv folder before generating the model.**